dart-lang/pana/README.md

       --hosted-url      The server that hosts <package>.
                         (defaults to "https://pub.dartlang.org")

+  -l, --line-length     The line length to use with dartfmt.
       --verbosity       Configure the details in the output.
                         [compact, normal (default), verbose]